-If you prefer to stay closer to civilisation, there are several towns to choose from in the area that still offer easy access to the great outdoors.
-From Banff you can arrange to do activities from walking and cycling to horse riding, white water rafting and heli-hiking.
+If you prefer to stay closer to civilization, there are several towns to choose from in the area that still offer easy access to the great outdoors.
+From Banff you can arrange to do activities from walking and cycling to horse riding, white-water rafting and heli-hiking.

 I'd definitely recommend a ride on the Banff Gondola — a cable car that glides you up to the top of Sulphur Mountain, where you have amazing views over six different mountain ranges.

 The Rimrock Resort Hotel is a good accommodation option for honeymooners who want a secluded setting coupled with the convenience of a nearby town.
 Set in the mountains looking down over Banff, it offers a free shuttle service to and from town.
 It also has a spa and wonderful mountain views from each room.

 Discovering Vancouver’s food scene